rita-barbosa/LAPR5-2425/docs/sprint-2/1221933/us-6.2.11/readme.md

 >
 >
 > **Answer:** Consider editing the availability slots as a separate operation and outside the scope of this requirement.

+> **Question:** We would like to ask if you have any specific set of functionalities or design in mind for the UIs of
+> the previous user stories, or if this is left up to the team responsible for the aesthetic aspects of the application.
+>
+> **Answer:** The aesthetic component is up to the development team’s discretion.
+Just try to follow web application
+> best practices and usability guidelines.

 ## 3. Analysis